mozman/ezdxf/docs/source/tutorials/arc_dimension.rst

 - measurement text location is above the dimension line
 - closed filled arrow and arrow size :attr:`dimasz` = 0.25
 - :attr:`dimzin` = 2, suppresses trailing zeros (e.g. 12.5000 becomes 12.5)
-- :attr:`dimarcsym` = 2, disables the arc symbol, renders only an open brace "("
+- :attr:`dimarcsym` = 2, disables the arc symbol, 0 renders only an open round
-  in front of text if enabled
+  bracket "(" in front of the text and 1 for arc symbol above the text is not supported, renders like disabled

 For more information go to: :ref:`tut_angular_dim_style`